Imola, California

-Imola is an unincorporated community in Napa County, California.
+Imola was an unincorporated community in Napa County, California.
 It lies at an elevation of 7 feet (2 m).
-Imola is located on the Southern Pacific Railroad, 1.25 mi south of Napa.
+Imola was located on the Southern Pacific Railroad, 1.25 mi south of Napa.

 The Imola post office opened in 1920, and closed in 1953.

 Imola was the site of the Napa State Hospital (originally housing people diagnosed "insane").
 Imola was named for Imola in Italy, which also hosted an insane asylum.
-Parts of Imola were annexed to the city of Napa, other parts remain unincorporated.

-There currently is no such town as Imola.
-It is a street located in the town of Napa.
-However, geotags on photos may be mismarked with a location called Imola.
+In 1948, Imola was described as a "house of hope" in which patients were able to build skills working in the agricultural and industrial activities supported by the hospital.
+Imola was later annexed to the city of Napa.